Stokes Sets Up Englands Series-levelling Win Over South Africa - UrduPoint

 Elgar fell without addition to his overnight 11 when he was bowled by a full-length delivery from Anderson that sent his off-stump cartwheeling.

-South Africa's 33-1 soon became 39-2 when Sarel Erwee, who had taken his 12 not out at Friday's close to 25, played neither a leave nor a defensive stroke to edge a delivery from Robinson to Foakes.
+South Africa's 33-1 soon became 39-2 when Sarel Erwee, on 25, played neither a leave nor a defensive stroke to edge a delivery from Robinson to Foakes.

-Struggling batsman Aiden Markram was bowled for a duck by a superb delivery from Stuart Broad, only for the veteran seamer to be denied a wicket by a tight no-ball call.

-It made little difference, however, with Broad having Markram caught off an edged drive for six by second slip Zak Crawley.
+"Crazy game.
+I guess that's what Test cricket is," Elgar told Sky sports.
+"England were far better than us to the last three days so I have to give it to them"Cricket is such a funny thing.
+I think England batted well.
+The game is small margins at the moment and we're playing against a side that doesn't give you much."